How Did We Get So ‘Cringe’?

 That visceral response to cringe would be softened by the genre’s gradual mainstreaming.
 As cringe culture was blowing up online, the entertainment industry embraced cringe comedy and realized the cringe promise of reality television.
 This made the trappings of cringe even more familiar, while the act of calling out cringe—as opposed to simply feeling it—became something of a reflex.
 In 2018, the same year that Dahl’s book on cringe was published, several popular image macros were created specifically for this purpose, including one of the cartoon character Shrek snapping a photo, captioned YEP.
 THIS ONE’S GOING IN MY CRINGE COLLECTION.
 (Sorry, I know explaining this is also cringe.)
 Soon, there were Instagram compilation accounts dedicated to collecting the worst cringe, with a focus on cringe created by not-quite-random people who were performing, and failing, for thousands of their peers on TikTok.
 (Vox’s Rebecca Jennings has referred to cringe as “the backbone of TikTok.”)

 Just last week W Magazine dubbed Leia Jospé, a videographer who worked on the popular (and cringe-influenced) HBO series How to With John Wilson, the “Curator of Cringe” on account of her efforts to catalog clips of classically hot influencers making fools of themselves.
 “I’m not being mean,” she said.
 The TikTok kids lack self-awareness or a sense of irony, and Jospé’s cringe comes from her feeling “secondhand embarrassment” about that fact.
-These aren’t clips that make you wince in recognition and shared pain.
+But these aren’t clips that make you wince in recognition and shared pain.
 The empathy that was once part of cringe culture—the “it could happen to me, or it has”—is harder to get to because the positions of viewer and subject are so uneven.
 The cringe comes at a remove.

 Platforms like TikTok or Twitter or YouTube, where anyone can stumble across anyone else, are hotbeds for cringe because cringe comes from context collapse: Here is a person standing up in public to say something that will be received in a way completely unlike what she had hoped or planned.
 Sometimes the error is so big that onlookers become outraged—as was the case with Nancy Pelosi’s earnest presentation of what has become, to many, a symbol of liberal mawkishness. (“Immediately started to cry from the cringe,” read one response to the video.
 “This is cataclysmic.
 It broke me.”)
 This is a dark turn for cringe, but it makes sense.
 After a decade of watching and analyzing millions of moments of public performances online, all while feeling compelled to constantly recalibrate one’s own, it’s offensive when someone grievously misunderstands the way that they’re coming off.